YoussefHindi/ROCO506Z/README.md

 ```
 roslaunch turtlebot_navigation turtlebot_move_base_pp.launch
 ```
 It's default set is Breadth-First Search Algorithim that can be changed to different algorithims such as:

--A*
+* A*
--Dijkstra
+* Dijkstra
--Jump Point Search
+* Jump Point Search
--Breadth-First Search
+* Breadth-First Search

 to change it open the file pathplanners.cpp "/10666089_autonomous_nav/autonomous_navigation_wss/turtlebot_map_and_nav/src/turtlebot_navigation/src/pathplanners.cpp" and go to line 211, you'll find 4 lines as following:
 ```
 	 //bestPath=AStar(startCell, goalCell,  g_score);